bacox/asci-a27/design.md

    8. Each validator broadcasts their election result and their number of validators.
    9. Each validator receives the election results, and forwards the result to all but the sender.
    10. After N-f results have been received, wait for a grace period to receive additional ones.
-   11. If more than f contradictory results are received, a new election must be started.
+   11. After this grace period, if more than f contradictory results are received, a new election must be started.
+If this is not the case, the elected leader is known.
-   12. The elected leader
-   13. The elected leader waits to receive their number of other validators' confirmation messages:
-      1. If they do not include contradictory information, the leader proposes a block.
-      2. If there is contradictory information, the leader can not propose a new block and a new election is called.
+   12. The leader can propose a new block.

 ## Limitations